itz0/youtube-best-quality-download/README.md

    if you need play video after download uncomment line (remove REM from begin on line), like that

-   >%VLC% --meta-title=streamlink video.mkv
+   >%VLC% --meta-title=youtube-dl video.mkv

-   if you need change player from VLC to MPC, use REM begin of line for comment line (not use line), and remove rem before %MPC%
+   if you need change player from VLC to MPC, use REM begin of line for comment line, and remove rem before %MPC%, like that

-   >rem %VLC% --meta-title=streamlink video.mkv
+   >rem %VLC% --meta-title=youtube-dl video.mkv

    >%MPC% video.mkv